Click here to read the the climate change background to the UK's investment in nuclear technology.

 Unfortunately the government was unable to force the price down by playing different energy companies off against each other, as German power giants RWE and E.ON decided against building new plants in the UK.
 But this didn't mean that EDF held all the cards.
 The company was keen to get Hinkley Point C started so it could demonstrate its European Pressurised Reactor (EPR) which would then hopefully serve as a blueprint for similar power stations across the world.
 There are currently two EPRs being built by EDF-owned Areva - one in Flamanville (in Normandy, France) and one in in Finland.
 But both these (smaller) projects are running massively late and massively over budget.
 But the Chinese - now the world leaders in nuclear technology - seem to have made a success of their own variant of EDF's design, and this will be deployed at Sizewell.
 This has caused the Chinese investors to require the French Government (which owns EDF/Areva) to guarantee the performance of the companies at Hinkley Point.
 EDF itself has sought a guarantee from the French Government that the latter will if necessary provide sufficient capital to allow Hinkley Point to be completed before income starts flowing once generation has begun.

-It is frankly impossible to say whether the Government (or EDF) has got a good deal.
+Pricing: It is frankly impossible to say whether the Government (or EDF) has got a good deal.
 Only time will tell.
 But, yet again, it is very clear that consumers are paying a high price for eliminating coal powered generation.
 The average market price of energy was only about £45 pmwh in late 2013, and fell to c.£35 pmwh in 2016 - although this is near-certain to rise as cleaner but more expensive energy comes on stream.
 (The current low price reflects the fact that c.42% of UK energy is generated by burning coal, and these power stations will all be closed over the coming years.)
-Modern cleaner gas-powered generation costs around £80 pmwh and wind-power costs c.£135 pmwh, although this should come down to around £100 pmwh when the largest and most efficient low-maintenance turbines are installed offshore.
+Modern cleaner gas-powered generation costs around £80 pMWh and wind-power cost only £87.50 pMWh in 2017, having originally been as high as £155pMWh.
+And the first subsidy-free solar power farm opened in September 2017 It could deliver up to 10 MW directly plus 6MW from five backup batteries.

 Much, too, will depend upon what happens to inflation.
 (The strike price will increase in line with the Consumer Prices Index.)
 And it is worth noting that there is not much true private sector involvement in Hinkley Point.
 The Chinese Government owns the Chinese companies that will participate in the project, the French Government effectively owns EDF, and the energy will be sold at a price guaranteed by the British government.